AstraZeneca/runnable/docs/concepts/secrets.md

 secret would have a value of ```42``` while all_secrets would be a dictionary ```{'secret_answer': 42, 'secret_question': 'everything'}```

-## Parameterised definition
+## Parameterized definition

-As with any part of the mangus configuration, you can parameterise the configuration of secrets to switch between providers without changing the base definition.
+As with any part of the magnus configuration, you can parameterize the configuration of secrets to switch between providers without changing the base definition.

 Please follow the example provided [here](../dag/#parameterized_definition) for more information.